The Western Wind: Day 2: The previous day, Shrove Sunday

 Reve is woken by the dean, who has come to search his house for evidence.
 (Note: The full title of the chapter is "Day 2: The previous day, Shrove (also Quinquagesima or, in Oakham burr, King Can't Guess It's Us, or Guessing King, or more simply Guessing) Sunday".)
 Reve takes confession from Carter, who has been doing good works around the village to atone for his grief over Newman's death; the two reminisce about Newman's arrival in Oakham, twelve years earlier.
 Reve warns Carter not to repeat his insistence that Newman's death was his fault, for fear of being accused of his murder by the dean.
 Janet Grant, the churchwarden, confesses to having locked the church on the previous Friday night; she expresses her fear that this may have prevented Newman from entering the church to seek absolution, and therefore caused him to die unforgiven of his sins.
 Cecily Townshend makes a large donation of ten pounds to the church, which Reve takes as connected to her love affair with the dead Newman, and says that she will leave a goose at Reve's house the following morning.
 Herry Carter, trying to fix the church roof, falls from his ladder and cuts his head on a slate.
-Reve takes part in the "weighing of the priest", an annual ritual where he is weighed to ensure that he is lighter than one of his parishoners: this role is taken by the reeve, Robert Guy, having previously been done by Newman.
+Reve takes part in the "weighing of the priest", an annual ritual where he is weighed to ensure that he is lighter than one of his parishioners: this role is taken by the reeve, Robert Guy, having previously been done by Newman.
 Reve is declared the lighter; he remembers how Newman used to pack his own jacket with rocks, to ensure that he would be the heavier.
 The dean confronts Reve about the goose, and instructs him to eat it, symbolically devouring his own weakness.